-Colby College cooperates with the Carnegie Institute of Technology and the Massachusetts Institute of Technology in what is known as the three-two plan of engineering education.
+In addition to preparing students through majors in mathematics and the physical sciences for entrance into graduate schools of engineering, Colby cooperates with the Carnegie Institute of Technology and the Massachusetts Institute of Technology in what is known as the three-two plan of engineering education.
 Under this plan a student attends Colby for three years in liberal arts, then spends two years at Carnegie or M.I.T. in a chosen branch of engineering.
 Upon successful completion of the five-year program the student receives the liberal arts degree from Colby and the engineering degree from Carnegie or M.I.T.

 During the three years at Colby the engineering student must secure competent mastery of the necessary mathematics and science to assure success with the two years of intensive engineering training at Carnegie or M.I.T.
-In his Colby program, however, there is plenty of room for broad distribution in the humanities and the social sciences.
-The Colby part of this plan is in charge of a committee composed of the Dean of Men and representatives of the departments of Mathematics, Physics, and Chemistry.
-The adviser is Professor Combellack.
+In his Colby program, however, broad distribution in the humanities and the social sciences as well is assured.